 Therefore, the answer to the questions “Why Should Businesses Be Socially Responsible?” or “Why Do You Want To Be a Socially Responsible Business?” will only be found inside you.

-It’s a personal decision whether YOU, as the Business Owner, want to make it a priority.
-No matter how much it may benefit your business.
+It's a personal decision whether YOU, as the Business Owner, want to make it a priority.

 The decision simply comes down to whether you are motivated to dedicate the time and resources to make changes to your business that benefit the greater good.

 External Expectations = A Small Business Owner is paying attention to business trends and research showing how consumers AND the employees are EXPECTING and DEMANDING more.
-Their “should” or their motivation comes from the marketplace.
+Their “should,” or their motivation, comes from the marketplace.

 As the Small Business Owner, the ultimate decision to embrace Social Responsibility comes down to what YOU consider important and whether you have the time or resources to commit to becoming a socially responsible business.